xybu/cs497-sandbox/doc/report_0314.md

 ## Proxy

 A proxy accepts traffic on behalf of a destination and forwards the traffic to the destination at its convenience.
-Our current approach, [mproxy](/mproxy/), implements a full-duplex proxy.
+Our current approach, [mproxy](/mproxy/), implements a proxy that communicates with a server on behalf of one or more client.

+[This document](/mproxy/README.md) describes in detail about mproxy.

+An important feature of this program is the event-driven model.
+It is way better than blocking-call based polling or semaphore-based scheduling in terms of both flexibility and performance.

+# Next

+Our next steps include:

+* Make a OFP parser that can analyze the intercepted messages;
+* Based on the parser, implement malicious actions that can modify some field in OFP message (e.g., set a field above its allowed maximum), or change the delivery behavior (delay, drop, or repeated delivery) of the message, according to a predefined set of rules;
+* Add this component to mproxy;
+* Test how well the proxy will work to attack the target SDN controller / switch.